bckohan/django-routines/doc/source/index.rst

 other set of commands you need to run together.
 This helps single source general site maintenance into your settings files keeping your code base DRY_.

+If you have ever written one management command that calls other management commands this package may help you.

 :big:`Example`

 Let's define two named routines, "package" and "deploy".
 The package routine will be a collection